 Born and raised in India, Shona’s international understanding spans the world: from Kenya, to Dubai, to the UK.
 Her work is informed by global experience working with people with disabilities, youth & young professionals, a range of national cultures, communities of color, and LGBTQ communities.
 Her experience ranges from international development work with UNICEF-India, non-profit work designing curriculum for Penumbra Theatre and Kaotic Good Productions, D&I work in corporate and educational entities, such as Rasmussen College, Lender Processing Services and Anoka-Hennepin School District, and leading D&I initiatives for the MN Historical Society and the Science Museum of Minnesota.
 She is the co-author of the Science Museum’s Racial Equity Statement.
-At LCW she has taken a lead role in developing LCW’s Mini-Workshops for Inclusion Champions Series, various disabilities programs and best practices for global BRGs.
-Her clients include Verizon, Cargill, Colgate, Bungie.
-Boston Scientific, Allstate, Unilever, and U.S. Bank.
+At LCW, she has taken a lead role in developing LCW’s Mini-Workshops for Inclusion Champions Series, various disabilities programs and best practices for global BRGs.
+Her clients include Verizon, Cargill, Colgate, Bungie, Boston Scientific, Allstate, Unilever, and U.S. Bank.

 Shona received her Master’s in Liberal Studies with a focus on social justice advocacy and her Bachelor’s in Psychology & Management from Hamline University, with a minor in Theater.
-A recent U.S. citizen, Shona lives in Saint Paul with her husband.
+A recent US citizen, Shona lives in Saint Paul with her husband.

-Alsu brings to LCW 20+ years of experience providing accounting, financial, and tax services to organizations ranging from multi-billion corporations to small businesses.
+Alsu brings to LCW 20+ years of experience providing accounting, financial, and tax services to organizations ranging from multi-billion dollar corporations to small businesses.
 Tech-savvy, team-focused, and with a passion for automating and streamlining procedures, Alsu applies her strong analytic and problem-solving skills to address the dynamic needs of LCW’s operations.

 Alsu received her degrees in Applied Mathematics and Financial Management from the well-known Kazan State University in Russia.
-In her spare time, she enjoys discovering rich American and worldwide history, browsing Chicago’s best museums, running along the lake, or loosing herself among the shelves of Russian literature at her local library.
+In her spare time, she enjoys discovering rich American and worldwide history, browsing Chicago’s best museums, running along the lake, or losing herself among the shelves of Russian literature at her local library.

 Felicia is an award-winning speaker and proven diversity and inclusion coach.
-Additionally, she is a skilled facilitator, program developer and workshop designer.
+Additionally, she is a skilled facilitator, program developer, and workshop designer.
 Recognized as a strategic motivator and mentor, she helps clients to utilize emotional intelligence and effective communication as strategic tools in navigating the uncomfortable and sometimes challenging intercultural issues that accompany an increasingly global and diverse workforce.

 In her ten-plus years of working with Fortune 500 executives, business leaders, and entrepreneurs, Felicia has developed programs comprised of both distance and in-person learning for ERGs.
 These award-winning programs have resulted in a 45% promotion rate for program cohorts.
 Participants have also experienced increased morale and retention, improved goal setting and achievement, and stronger relationships with managers and direct reports.
 She has worked with clients such as General Electric, the NFL, Time Inc., Unilever, Loreal and Colgate, to name a few.

 A Miami native now residing in New York, Felicia holds an M.Ed in Adult & Organizational Learning from Northeastern University, with a concentration in Distance Learning and a BA in Sociology from New York University.
-In her free time, Felicia enjoys family game nights, reading, traveling, watching movies and learning new things.
+In her free time, Felicia enjoys family game nights, reading, traveling, watching movies, and learning new things.